englercj/harvest-engine/docs/he_project_kdl/nodes/when_node.md

 ## Children

-- Any node that is valid in the parent scope, except for another `when` node.
+- Any node that is valid in the parent scope

 ## Scopes